 The Eco–Wear: Sustainable Fashion

-Fashion as we know it seems such a simple concept.
-We see something online or on the runway, we go to a store take our pick and bring home what looks best on us.
-Many of you would not agree to this at all, shopping involves so much more than just going and getting the stuff, you need to be considerate about the designs, the fabrics, the fittings, and of course value for money.
+The concept of Eco–Wear Fashion as we know it seems very simple.
+We see something online or on the runway, we go to a store take our pick and bring home what looks right on us.
+Many of you would not agree with this at all.
+Shopping involves so much more than just walking in.
+You need to consider the designs, the fabrics, the fittings, and of course value for money.
 It would be a disaster if the stitching comes undone of your favorite green blouse right within a week and you haven’t even uploaded any post on Instagram in that top!

 With the burgeoning trend of fast fashion, owning new designs is as easy as it gets, what you see on the runway is going to be in the stores that too available at considerably highly affordable prices.
 As charming as the concept seems, what goes behind all the fast fashion is what is putting our planet in grave danger.
 And if you think that denying a carry bag when you shop and not asking for a printed customer copy of your credit card transaction is your idea of being environment friendly, think twice because they harm your $10 shirt does to the environment is irreversible.
 Make sure your clothes are actually old when you are throwing them away.